 Not everything needs to be stored in a basket or container.
 The lineup of extras – your extra pillowcases, quilts, duvet, and even pillows can be stored in a fabric or a plastic zippered bag which you can then put neatly in your cupboard.
 These bags are a pretty inexpensive storage option to expand the space in your linen closet.

-Say goodbye to the messy cupboard by employing these little hacks which can go a long way in increasing the storage space and making your linen closet look well-organized.
+Say goodbye to the messy linen closet by employing these creative linen closet organization hacks which can go a long way in increasing the storage space and making your linen closet look well-organized.